RONALD55/Python-Streamlit-Covid-19-Dashboard/README.md

 [Streamlit Docs]: https://docs.streamlit.io/library/get-started

 #### To run this Application
-Open your shell or terminal and install the relevant packages usng the command below
+Open your shell or terminal and install the relevant packages using the command below

 ```python
 pip install -r requirements.txt